All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Joint stiffness (usually at higher doses)

-One consideration specific to hair: some users report an initial period of increased shedding when starting GH-optimizing therapies.
+One consideration specific to hair: some users report an initial period of increased shedding when starting GH-improving therapies.
 This is thought to represent telogen hairs being pushed out as follicles re-enter the anagen phase, similar to the "shedding phase" sometimes seen with minoxidil .
 If this occurs, it typically resolves within 4 to 8 weeks and is followed by improved hair quality.

 Frequently Asked Questions